yhirose/cpp-segmentlib/docs/design.md

 ### 4.8 Evaluation Results (Current Measured Values)

-Comparisons retrain KyTea on an obtainable corpus (UD_Japanese-GSD, CC BY-SA 4.0) and compare it against the MLP backend trained on the identical data and dictionary, since the distributed model's training corpus is unobtainable (see `docs/record.md` for the full history).
+Comparisons retrain KyTea on an obtainable corpus (UD_Japanese-GSD, CC BY-SA 4.0) and compare it against the MLP backend trained on the identical data and dictionary, since the distributed model's training corpus is unobtainable.

 **Accuracy** (`scripts/eval_segmentation.py`, boundary F-score):